dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 ### End-to-end setup for k8s
-This document provides basic setup of k8s and demonstrate whole process of cluster creation and service deployment.
+This document provides basic setup of k8s and demonstrate the whole process of cluster creation and service deployment.

-First, we need to create a new ssh keypair which we'll use for cluster access
+First, we need to create a new ssh key pair which we'll use for cluster access
 ```
 # first we login to lxplus-cloud
 ssh lxplus-cloud

-# create new key, here we give a key name as: cloud
+# create a new key, here we give the key the name cloud
+cd .ssh
 ssh-keygen -t rsa -f cloud
+cd ..

-# upload you key to openstack with name cloud
+# upload your key to openstack with name cloud
 openstack keypair create --public-key ~/.ssh/cloud.pub cloud
 ```

-Then, we should create a cluster on CERN openstack platform.
-For that users can either use [web UI interface](https://openstack.cern.ch/project/) or command line interface available on `lxplus-cloud` nodes.
+Then, we should create a cluster on the CERN openstack platform.
+For that users can either use the [web UI interface](https://openstack.cern.ch/project/) or the command line interface available on `lxplus-cloud` nodes.
 This tutorial will follow all steps via CLI interface.

 ```